To teach in the State of California you must first earn a Teaching Credential. Find the information you need to apply and gain your credential below.

 Secondary Education (High School & Middle School)

 The Single Subject Credential prepares students for a teaching career at the High School and Middle School level.
-Specific single-subject areas of study include: Art, English, Foreign Language, Mathematics, Music, Physical Education, Science, Social Studies, and Theater.
-For more program and admission information, please view our Program Overview (SlideRocket).
+Specific single-subject areas of study include: Art, English, Foreign Language, Mathematics, Music, Physical Education, Science, and Social Studies.
+For more program and admission information, visit our Secondary Education Department here.

 Education Specialist Credentials prepare students for a teaching career working with children with Mild/Moderate Disabilities, Moderate/Severe Disabilities, and also in Early Childhood Special Education.
 For more program and admission information, visit our Special Education Department here.